The novelist and critic Angela Carter once mused that it’s hard to imagine being killed by too much fun: “Death by tickling, perhaps.”

 And it’s not just my pride

 I know, I know.
-I sound like the killjoy Malvolio, frowning with disapproval.
+I sound like the killjoy Malvolio, scowling with disapproval.
 It’s not that Moriarty’s ‘Twelfth Night’ is without its real pleasures.
-Almost anything with Blake Hackler in it is worth watching – even when he’s been oddly cast, as he has been with Sir Andrew Aguecheek.
-It’s odd because the baseline joke with Aguecheek is that – as his name indicates – he’s too old, timid and sickly to be taken seriously as a potential husband for Olivia.
-It’s only Toby Belch who encourages this hopeless courtship so Aguecheek will continue underwriting Toby’s drinking tab.
-Toby goads Aguecheek into challenging Viola-in-drag to a duel in order to impress Olivia with his courage and scare off the competition – even as Aguecheek is too puny or frightened to succeed at any of this.
+Almost anything with Blake Hackler in it is worth watching – even when he has been oddly cast, as he has been as Sir Andrew Aguecheek.
+It’s odd because the baseline joke with Aguecheek is that he’s too old, timid and sickly to be taken seriously as a potential husband for Olivia.
+It’s only Toby Belch who encourages this hopeless courtship; that way, Aguecheek will continue underwriting Toby’s drinking tab.
+Toby goads Aguecheek into challenging Viola-in-drag to a duel in order to impress Olivia with his courage and scare off the competition – even as this Aguecheek is too puny or frightened to succeed in such a face-off.

-So the comic shift here is that Hackler’s Aguecheek is clearly a poor choice as a possible husband for Olivia – not because he’s old or sickly but because he’s played as stereotypically ‘gay’: dapper, flighty, boyish, sulky, not a “manly” fighter.
+So the comic shift here is that Hackler’s Aguecheek is clearly a poor choice as a possible husband for Olivia – not because he’s old or sickly but because he’s played as stereotypically ‘gay’: dapper, flighty, boyish, sulky and not a “manly” fighter.

-In short, many of the characters here lack conflicting impulses, emotional detail – except, interestingly enough, the rather minor figure of Antonio, the sailor who rescues Sebastian, Viola’s twin brother.
+While the main characters are like this – they lack conflicting impulses or emotional detail – interestingly enough that’s not the case with the rather minor figure of Antonio, the sailor who rescues Sebastian, Viola’s twin brother.
 Antonio assumes a much larger, more nuanced role because Moriarty has strongly emphasized the homoeroticism in ‘Twelfth Night.’
 He’s hardly the first director to do so: That Old Globe production with Mark Rylance had an all-male cast, just as Shakespeare’s original ‘Twelfth Night’ did.
-Even without such a wholesale casting choice, the fluid sexuality in Shakespeare’s comedy is built in: When Orsino tells his new manservant, Viola, to take his romantic appeals to Olivia, the duke is disturbed by how easily his affections seem to shift from their intended target to this rather attractive young ‘lad’ he’s just hired.
+Even without such a wholesale casting switch, the fluid sexuality in Shakespeare’s comedy is built in: When Orsino tells his new manservant, Viola, to take his romantic appeals to Olivia, the duke is disturbed by how easily his affections seem to shift from their intended female target to this rather attractive young ‘lad’ he’s just hired.

 But Moriarty goes even further by highlighting the electric connection between Sebastian and Antonio.
 At last, there’s a little rom in this rom-com.
 Sebastian never actually expresses any erotic or amorous attraction: He offers the formulas of gratitude and respect (“I perceive in you so excellent a touch of modesty”).
 But Antonio speaks more emphatically, with greater longing: “If you will not murder me for my love, let me be your servant.”
 And they kiss – an action not indicated in the text.
 Nonetheless, it’s a kiss that has more tenderness in it (on Antonio’s side at least) than all the other wooing going on.

 And this leads to one of the few truly compelling moments in the whole DTC ‘Twelfth Night.’
 Antonio is arrested by the Duke’s men.
-He promptly he asks the friend he thinks is Sebastian for help – lend him some money for bail.
-But it’s Viola-in-drag, not Sebastian, who Antonio’s talking to.
+He promptly asks the friend he thinks is Sebastian for help – lend him some money for bail.
+But it’s Viola-in-disguise,, not Sebastian, he’s talking to.
 So she, bewildered, declines the request.
 The moment feels genuine because Ace Anderson does something rare here: He plays two emotional notes simultaneously.
 He’s both angry and tearfully hurt.
-To him, Viola’s refusal is not simply unkind or disappointing, it’s like a rejection from a lover at the worst possible moment, as if she or he were saying, “You’re going to jail and I’m breaking up with you, but none this really involves me.”
-Anderson’s Antonio achieves such sympathetic appeal, such human reality here that, not long afterwards, when Malvolio appears all pouty and sad about how his own mixed-up, wished-for romance turned out – we barely notice him as he sulks around the theater.
+To him, Viola’s refusal is not simply unkind or disappointing, it’s like a rejection from a lover at the worst possible moment, as if she or he were saying, “You’re going to jail and I’m breaking up with you, but hey, none this really involves me.”
+Even in this brief moment, Anderson’s Antonio achieves such sympathetic appeal, such human reality that, not long afterwards, when Malvolio returns all pouty and sad about how his own mixed-up, wished-for romance turned out – we barely notice him as he sulks around the theater.

 And at this fading moment, as all the erotic and alcoholic ‘fun’ recedes, Anderson remains and does very little.
-And still holds our rapt attention.
-He conveys a man seriously thinking, considering what he feels and what he’s lost – with Sebastian.
+Yet he still holds our rapt attention.
+He conveys a man seriously, silently thinking, pondering what he feels and what he’s lost – with Sebastian, his would-be love.

-Anderson contemplatively smokes a cigarette.
-He’s silent, just an actor alone onstage, listening to Shakespeare’s words being sung.
+In quiet contemplation, Anderson smokes a cigarette, looks at the dark sky.
+He’s just an actor – alone onstage – listening to Shakespeare’s words being sung.